CDRT/docs/bios/settings/thinkpad/ioportaccess.md

 <details><summary>RFID</summary>

 Select whether to enable or disable RFID (radio-frequency identification).

-One of 2 possible states:
+Options:

-1.	**On** – enables use of RFID.
-Default.
+1.	**On** - Default.
-2. Off – disables use of RFID and keeps it disabled in the OS environment.
+2. Off.

-**Note**.
-This feature is supported only for the [healthcare model](https://techtoday.lenovo.com/jp/ja/solutions/media/3970), where RFID is installed instead of Smart Card.
+?> This feature is supported only for the [healthcare model](https://techtoday.lenovo.com/jp/ja/solutions/media/3970), where RFID is installed instead of Smart Card.
 Therefore, parameter for WMI command will be the same as for Smart Card.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|